-Consumers want to stay as independent as possible and reside in their home where they have connections to family and friends.
+Consumer surveys show that people want to stay as independent as possible and reside in their home where they have connections to family and friends.
 As more baby boomers enter the industry, they will want more say in what services are delivered, by whom, when and where.

-To remain world class, the Government and the industry are looking at ways ensure the system is sustainable, encouraging investment into the industry, building on infrastructure and human resources.
+To remain world class, the Government and the industry are looking at ways to ensure the system is sustainable, encouraging investment into the industry, and building on infrastructure and human resources.
 People want to be cared for by those who have the right attitude and attributes to work with older people and have the appropriate skills to undertake the work required.